 The Board, through the Audit and Risk Committee, is responsible for ensuring there are adequate policies in relation to risk management, compliance and internal control systems.
 The company operates in a challenging and dynamic environment, and risk management is viewed as integral to realising new opportunities as well as identifying issues that may have an adverse effect on the company's existing operations and sustainability.
 The company is committed to a proactive approach towards risk management throughout its entire business operations.
-The Board aims to ensure that effective risk management practices become embedded in the company's culture and in the way activities are carried out at all levels of the group.
+The Board aims to ensure that effective risk management practices become embedded in the company's culture and in the activities carried out at all levels of the group.
 The Board and management recognise the importance that risk management plays in ensuring the business is able to fully capitalise on the opportunities available to it, as well as mitigating potential loss.

 Health and safety are considered to be of paramount importance and are the focus of significant risk management activities within the group.
 Other risk areas that are addressed include product liability, business continuity, cyber-security, reputation, intellectual property, product development, clinical trials and the environment.
-Adherence to the Code of Conduct is required at all times and the Board actively promotes a culture of quality and integrity.
+Adherence to the Code of Conduct is required at all times, and the Board actively promotes a culture of quality and integrity.
 The Board has required management to design and implement a risk management and internal control system to manage the group's material business risks.
+The Board reviews the company's risk management framework at least annually, a process that occurred during the 2024 financial year.

-The Risk Management Policy sets out policies for the oversight of material business risks, and describes the responsibilities and authorities of the Board, the Audit and Risk Committee, the CEO, CFO & Company Secretary, and the senior management team.
-A summary of the policy is available on the company's website at www.starpharma.com/corporate governance
+The Risk Management Policy sets out policies for the oversight of material business risks and describes the responsibilities and authorities of the Board, the Audit and Risk Committee, the CEO, the CFO & Company Secretary, and the senior management team.
+A summary of the policy is available on the company's website at www.starpharma.com/corporate_governance management has reported to the Board on the effectiveness of the group's management of its material risks.

 The CEO and CFO & Company Secretary are responsible to the Board through the Audit and Risk Committee for the overall implementation of the risk management program.
-During the financial year management has reported to the Board as to the effectiveness of the group's management of its material risks.
+During the financial year,